-In this article you will learn about the best cheap healthy foods to keep your grocery budget low.
+In this article you will learn about the best cheap healthy foods on a budget, to keep your grocery budget low.
 Figuring out how to get that grocery budget down can be hard, especially if you are stuck in a rut of buying the same processed foods and worried that healthier options are more costly.

 There have been many ad-campaigns stating that a McDonald’s hamburger is way cheaper than a salad, and that’s SO TRUE if you’re eating out, but at home it’s way different.
 Making food from scratch, or even semi-homemade is much cheaper than eating out.

-Cheap Healthy Foods – The Cheapest Ones!
+Cheap Healthy Foods On A Budget – The Cheapest Ones!

 Lets get to the facts, there are certain foods that are cheaper than others, and those are the foods I’m going to tell you about today.
 Start incorporating these cheap healthy foods into your meal plan, and see your grocery bill decrease.

 Instead of adding multiple expensive ingredients to make a meal, add 1 (if you must), and use these healthy options to build a delicious meal.
 I promise this works, and you’ll be feeding your family healthier too!

 If you and your family can tolerate grains, then incorporate them into your meal plan more.
 We absolutely love all of these grains, and eat mostly gluten-free because my husband and I have a sensitivity to wheat, except in sourdough bread.
 Eat these cheap healthy foods everyday and they will definitely help you when you’re on a budget.